Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Computational Details

 Starting from the ideal interface structures, a number of 20 disorder realizations are constructed for each vacancy type (\textnumero Vacancies / \textnumero Atoms): (Interface $I_1$) $1/12=8.33\%$ $V_{\rm Pb}$, $2/32=6.25\%$ $V_{\rm I}$, $2/45= 4.44\%$ $V_{\rm Ti}$ and $4/90=4.44\%$ $V_{\rm O}$, (Interface $I_2$) $1/8=12.5\%$ $V_{\rm Pb}$, $1/22=4.55\%$ $V_{\rm I}$, $5/96=5.26\%$ $V_{\rm Cu}$ and $2/44=4.55\%$ $V_{\rm O}$.
 In spite of the fact that these are relatively high defect concentrations, inherently constrained by the limitations of the DFT calculations, the analysis provides important clues concerning the doping character and relative importance of the considered vacancy types.
 Moreover, one should note that a typical defect distribution would have a larger contribution near the interface compared to bulk of the crystalline structures, induced by the mismatch of the two materials.

-For post-processing of the electronic structure calculations, including the projected density of states (PDOS), we used the SISL package \cite{zerothi_sisl} in a Conda environment.
+For post-processing of the electronic structure calculations, including the projected density of states (PDOS), we used the SISL package \cite{zerothi_sisl}.
 The band alignment is determined from the PDOS of individual layers.